 If you remove someone from your contacts list, they will see you go offline, as if you closed your client normally.
 They can't communicate with you any longer until you add them to your contacts list again.

 Tox makes no attempt to cloak your IP address when communicating with friends, as the whole point of a peer-to-peer network is to connect you directly to your friends.
 A workaround does exist in the form of tunneling your Tox connections through Tor.
-However, a non-friend user cannot discover your IP address using only a Tox ID; your IP address will only be discernible when you accept/send a friend request, and add a user to your contacts list.
+However, a non-friend user cannot easily discover your IP address using only a Tox ID; you reveal your IP address to someone only when you add them to your contacts list.

 No. That said, in some situations a client will choose to use publicly listed bootstrap nodes to find their way into the DHT.

 Tox uses the cryptographic primitives present in the NaCl crypto library, via libsodium.
 Specifically, Tox employs curve25519 for its key exchanges, xsalsa20 for symmetric encryption, and poly1305 for MACs.